lamnhan066/language_helper/README.md

       initialCode: LanguageCodes.en,
       // Changes the app language when the device language changes.
 Default is set to `true`.
       syncWithDevice: true,
+      // Try to ignore the country code in the Locale when the full code is not available
+      // in the data.
+      isOptionalCountryCode: true,
   );

   runApp(const MyApp());